Fire Festival

-Since 2002, it has featured two blocks, each with five participants, with the two block winners facing off in the final to determine the overall champion.
-The 2001 Fire Festival only featured four in each block, but held the same principle.
+Though it has sometimes be held as a single pool tournament, the tournament usually – and currently – features two pools of wrestlers, with the winner of each pool facing off in a final match to decide that year's winner.
 The winner of the tournament is presented with the "Fire Sword", which they carry for the following year until the next Festival.